 If you are anything like I was, you don't even have to be told!
 I HATED the heat with my pregnancies.

-This third tip for surviving a summer pregnancy will depend on your situation.
-Some of you may be comfortable with it while other’s may not.
+This third tip will depend on your situation.
+Some of you may be comfortable with it while other's may not.

 Also, you may or may not be allowed to depending on your circumstance, so if you feel the pool calling your name, ask your OBGYN to get the all clear.

-The last tip I have will be to invest in some cool summer dresses.
-I love maternity pants, don’t get me wrong, but not during a summer pregnancy.
+Wear summer dresses to stay cool.
+I love maternity pants, don't get me wrong, but not during the summer.

-Nothing beats a dress that is fun, but still lets you breathe.
-(Hint: maxi dresses are VERY forgiving, so you don’t necessarily have to buy a maternity version).
+Nothing beats this bright yellow summer dress from Amazon!
+(Hint: maxi dresses are also VERY forgiving, so you don't necessarily have to buy a maternity version).